 - diabetes

-- and heart disease.
+- heart disease.

-ADDRESSING SLEEP DEPRIVATION TIMING:
+SLEEP DEPRIVATION IN BULLDOGS:

 Obstructive Sleep Apnea (OSA) in Bulldogs

-One particularly troublesome aspect of OSA in bulldogs is its tendency to worsen during REM sleep, the dream stage.
+One of the most concerning aspects of obstructive sleep apnea (OSA) in bulldogs is its tendency to worsen during REM sleep—the stage where dreaming occurs.

 Bulldog Obstructive Sleep Apnea (OSA) and Blood Oxygenation